Intermediate spin state and the B1-B2 transition in ferropericlase at tera-Pascal pressures: acknowledgments

 \twocolumngrid

 \widetext

 {S\arabic{figure}} {S\arabic{table}}

-Figure S1.
+Supplementary Text Detailed explanation for quasi-ideal solid solution model Figure S1.
 Projected density of states and phonon dispersions for B2-IS with x$_{Fe}$= 0.03125 from PBE calculations at $\sim$ 510 GPa. \\ Figure S2.
 Projected density of states and phonon dispersions for B2-IS with x$_{Fe}$= 0.125 from LDA+U$_{SC}$ calculations at $\sim$ 525 GPa. \\ Figure S3.
 Phonon dispersions for B2 x$_{Fe}$= 0.03125 with different electronic temperature at $\sim$ 510 GPa. \\ Figure S4.
 Phonon dispersions for B2 x$_{Fe}$= 0.125 with different electronic temperature at $\sim$ 525 GPa. \\ Figure S5.
 Atomic structure of supercells for B1 and B2 x$_{Fe}$= 0.0625 and 0.125. \\ Figure S6.
 Projected density of states for ferrous iron B2-LS at ~1TPa and B1-LS states at $\sim$ 450 GPa.\\ Figure S7.
-Phase boundary between B1-LS and B2-IS with x$_{Fe}$= 0.1. \\ Table S1.
+Phase boundary between B1-LS and B2-IS with x$_{Fe}$= 0.1. \\ Figure S8.
+Phase boundary between B1-LS and B2-IS with different electronic temperatures using PBE calculations. \\ Table S1.
 Equation of state parameters from LDA+U$_{SC}$ calculations.\\ Table S2.
 Equation of states parameters from PBE calculations.\\

+\textbf{Supplementary Text: Detailed explanation for quasi-ideal solid solution model}\\ In principle, there is more than one level of solid solution modeling for fp.
+First, there is the FeO-MgO solution modeling, (Mg$_{1-x}$Fe$_{x}$)O, with variable FeO concentration and fixed iron spin state.
+This modeling is done separately for each spin state.
+It produces free energies vs. x$_Fe$, P, and T for (Mg$_{1-x}$Fe$_{x}$)O in a single spin state.
+Second, for a fixed x$_Fe$, there is the spin-crossover modeling, from intermediate spin (IS) to low spin (LS), where (Mg$_{1-x}$Fe$_{x}^{IS}$)O and (Mg$_{1-x}$Fe$_{x}^{LS}$)O are the end-member phases.
+For low iron concentrations, there is negligible Fe-Fe interaction (elastic or exchange), and the “ideal” solid solution (ISS) formalism can be applied to the end-member phases (Mg$_{1-x}$Fe$_{x}^{IS}$)O and (Mg$_{1-x}$Fe$_{x}^{LS}$)O.

+In the context of a solid solution between MgO and FeO in a single spin state, the ideal solid solution model uses only the free energy of the end-member phases MgO and FeO and adds an ideal-mixing configuration entropic contribution.
+The interaction between MgO and FeO is completely disregarded. \\